hanabi/hanabi.github.io/README.md

 * However, players are not generally supposed to stall until all of the "normal" *Play Clues* and *Save Clues* have been given.
 * Thus, if you receive a number 5 clue that looks like a stall in the *Early Game* and you can see that the player had a good non-stall clue to give, then it is actually a *Play Clue* on the 5.
 * Alternatively, if the 5 is one away from chop, then it turns into a *5's Chop Move*.

-### The Priority Prompt & The Priority Finesse

-* When a player has a choice between two playable cards to play, everyone agrees that there should be a specific *Priority* that they should be played in.
-The agreed *Priority* is as follows:
-  1) Blind-plays — demonstrating that a *Finesse* or *Bluff* occurred is very important
-  2) Cards that lead into someone else's hand — otherwise the team would lose *Tempo*
-  3) 5s — playing a 5 gets the team a free clue, which is really good
-  4) The lower rank card — smaller stacks are more important to fill up
-  5) The left-most card — the left-most one is more likely to be good
-* When a player does NOT play the card with *Priority*, it is strange, and they must be trying to send a special message.
-* Based on what card they did play, if you have any cards in your hand that match the next "connecting" card, it is a message that you can play it right now, similar to a *Prompt*.
-(The difference is that instead of initiating the *Prompt* with a clue, they initiated it with the order that they played cards.)
-* Alternatively, if you do not have any clued cards in your hand that matches the card that they played, then you you should play your *Finesse Position* card as a *Priority Finesse*.
-* Note that *Priority Prompts* and *Priority Finesses* are only a thing when the player has FULL KNOWLEDGE of the two cards that they are prioritizing.
-For example, players might be trying to potentially play into someone else's hand, with only a chance that they have a matching card.
-* For example, this IS a *Priority Finesse*:
-  * Alice has a known playable red 1 and a known playable blue 2 in her hand.
-  * Alice plays blue 2.
-  * Bob comes next.
-Bob does not see any red 2s.
-He does not see any blue 3s either.
-Thus, Alice was supposed to play the red 2 first.
-  * This means that Bob must have blue 3, so he blind-plays his *Finesse Position* card.
-* For example, this is NOT a *Priority Finesse*:
-  * Alice has a known playable red 1 and a known playable blue 2 in her hand.
-  * Alice plays blue 2.
-  * Bob comes next.
-Bob does not see any red 2s.
-Bob does see blue 3 on the chop of Cathy.
-Thus, Alice played the blue 2 to give Cathy something to do.
-  * Bob clues blues to Cathy as a chop-focus *Play Clue*.
-* Similar to a normal *Prompt*, if a *Priority Prompt* could apply to two or more clued cards, then you should play the left-most one.
-* Similar to a normal *Prompt*, if a *Priority Prompt* mades you play the left-most card and it was not the matching card, then you should continuing playing clued cards until you find the matching card.
-* Finally, note that the "left-most" *Priority* is contextual and does not always apply.
-For example, it is common for players to play a right-most card that was originally clued with a *Save Clue*, since that card was explicitly saved and that the other cards in the hand of the same rank could potentially be duplicates.

-### A Priority Flowchart (For Choosing Between 2+ Playable Cards)

-*Priority* can sometimes be confusing.
-[Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/priority_flowchart.png) that shows, in general, which card should be played when there is a choice between two cards.

 ### Rank Priority Prompts/Finesses in Dual-Color Variants